Decriminalising abortion key to new laws enhancing status of unborn children: Berejiklian | The New Daily Decriminalising abortion key to new laws enhancing status of unborn children: Berejiklian

-NSW Premier Gladys Berejiklian believes the decriminalisation of abortion will clear the way to consider new laws to recognise the death of an unborn child as a result of a criminal act.
+NSW Premier Gladys Berejiklian believes decriminalising abortion will clear the way to consider new laws to recognise the death of an unborn child as a result of a criminal act.

 Ms Berejiklian promised to act on the laws prior to the NSW election, but few have made the connection between the passage of the abortion laws and her hopes for further law reform.

-Senior NSW government sources have confirmed that Ms Berejiklian believes the decriminalisation of abortion is a vital step to consider new laws to address the death of a foetus as a result of a criminal act such as drug-affected driving or domestic violence.
+Senior NSW government sources have confirmed that Ms Berejiklian believes decriminalising abortion is a vital step to considering new laws to address the death of a foetus as a result of a criminal act such as drug-affected driving or domestic violence.

-The laws, which have become known as “Zoe’s Law” in New South Wales, have been championed by a family who lost their daughter of the same name at 32 weeks, in a car accident after colliding with a drug-affected driver.
+The legislation, which has become known as “Zoe’s law” in NSW, has been championed by a family who lost their daughter of the same name at 32 weeks gestation, in a car accident after colliding with a drug-affected driver.

-But the family have repeatedly pleaded with conservatives not to appropriate their daughters name and call the bill “Zoe’s law”
+But the family have repeatedly pleaded with conservatives not to appropriate their daughter’s name and call an abortion bill “Zoe’s law”.

 Zoe’s mother, Brodie Donegan, told The New Daily she was pro-choice and never wanted her daughter’s tragic death to be exploited by anti-abortion campaigners.